dotnet/linker/docs/error-codes.md

   void TestMethodForProperty([DynamicallyAccessedMembers(DynamicallyAccessedMemberTypes.PublicConstructors)] Type typeWithConstructors)
   {
-      // IL2006 Trim analysis: The requirements declared via the `DynamicallyAccessedMembersAttribute` on the parameter 'typeWithConstructors' on method 'TestMethodForProperty'
+      // IL2006 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the parameter 'typeWithConstructors' on method 'TestMethodForProperty'
       // don't match those on the parameter 'value' on method 'set_TypeWithMethods'.
       // The source value must declare at least the same requirements as those declared on the target location it's assigned to
       TypeWithMethods = typeWithConstructors;

-      // IL2006 Trim analysis: The requirements declared via the `DynamicallyAccessedMembersAttribute` on the return value of method 'get_TypeWithMethods'
+      // IL2006 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the return value of method 'get_TypeWithMethods'
       // don't match those on the parameter 'type' on method 'NeedsPublicConstructors'.
       // The source value must declare at least the same requirements as those declared on the target location it's assigned to
       NeedsPublicConstructors(TypeWithMethods);